 "Athens is a rich city, both historically and culturally.
 There are dozens of diverse opportunities to experience if you take the initiative to go and discover them.
 I have no doubt that you will stumble across surprising side streets with great food vendors, restaurants, coffee shops and more.
 Likewise, do not be afraid to get lost.
 A friendly “Sygnomi” can go a long way."

-Athens may be steeped in history, but is by no means stuck in time.
-Athens is a rapidly modernizing metropolis where the immediacy of the past stands in stark juxtaposition to the evolving demands of the present.
+Athens may be steeped in history, but it is by no means trapped in time.
+It is a rapidly modernizing metropolis, where the immediacy of the past stands in stark contrast to the evolving demands of the present.

 Renowned worldwide for its history, monuments, and museums, the cultural life of Athens is an energizing blend of old and new.
 Between hip bars nestle small live music venues, offering the ever-popular Rebetika.
 There is also a thriving theater tradition, from ancient to experimental, and Athens boasts an impressive number of art galleries and classic cinemas.

 The open air fresh food market is a weekly mainstay of every neighborhood, and the city also possesses numerous sports venues and concert halls as well as myriad restaurants and cafes.
 Down the coast you can find beautiful sandy beaches, and you can easily hop on a ferry and make day trips to nearby islands.